Wanna know the REAL “Law of Attraction?”

 The choice is yours.

-Given how easy it is to run ads online to attract prospects these days, no marketer should have to chase down prospects in pursuit of their next sale.
+Given how easy it is to run ads and create compelling content these days, no marketer should have to chase down prospects in pursuit of their next sale.

 Hungry prospects are out there!

-Like you learned above, many marketers fall into the trap of cheapening themselves or their products in pursuing after more business.
+Like you learned above, many marketers fall into the trap of cheapening themselves or their products while pursuing more business.

 Just like the potato, which transformed from poison to panacea, so too can proper marketing elevate your business from nuisance to sought-after cure for your prospect’s ails.